arf20/arftracksat/README.md

 make
 sudo make install # omit this if only building for development
 ```

-You may add -j<CPUs> to the make command to build faster.
+You may add `-j <CPUs>` to the `make` command to build faster.

 ## Running

-Without installing, for development
+Without installing, for development:

 ```
 ./arftracksat
 ```

 After installing, just run `arftracksat` anywhere.

 ## Configuring

-The default config.json located at /usr/local/etc/arftracksat/ after install should work out of the box
+The default `config.json` located at `/usr/local/etc/arftracksat/` after install should work out of the box.

 ```
 Value           Description
 tleroot:        Location to get and load TLE files, must be writable by the user,